tsgates/arch-wiki-markdown/wiki/ATI.md

     -   Radeons from HD 2xxx to HD 6xxx have full 2D acceleration and
         functional 3D acceleration, but are not supported by all the features that the proprietary driver provides.

--   Supports DRI1, RandR 1.2/1.3, EXA acceleration and kernel
+-   Supports DRI1, RandR 1.2/1.3/1.4, EXA acceleration and kernel
-    mode-setting/DRI2 (with the latest Linux kernel, libdrm and Mesa versions).
+    mode-setting/DRI2.

-Generally, xf86-video-ati should be your first choice, no matter which ATI card you own.
-In case you need to use a driver for newer ATI cards, you should consider the proprietary catalyst driver.
+Generally, xf86-video-ati should be your first choice, no matter which AMD/ATI card you own.
+In case you need to use a driver for newer AMD cards, you should consider the proprietary catalyst driver.

 Note:xf86-video-ati is specified as radeon for the kernel and in xorg.conf.